aSmithSummer/roadblock/README.md

 - The user tries a couple more times, building the score up to 200.00 and adding more exceptions to the roadblock record.
 - after 10 minutes the user tries again with a request that will not be flagged, this time the expiry is past, and 100.00 is subtracted from the score.
 The score is still 100.00 so a new expiry for a further 10 minutes is added.
 The request is blocked.
 - after another 10 minutes the user tries again with the first request that will be flagged.
 This time the score is increased to 150.00 due to the triggered rule, but reduced to 50.00 due to the expiry being past.
 The request is not blocked and the member can proceed.
+This value can be overriden when a new rule is added to the roadblock with an expiry override.
+The overrides are as follows:
+- -1 do not expire the roadblock ever
+- 0 use the application default
+- greater than 0 the time in seconds to use
+The roadblock will record the most stringent violation (ie highest value or -1) This can also be manually changed in the roadblock itself.

 ## Rules
 Rules are created on a "If false then" basis, this allows for early exit of ligitimate traffic.